REG-Linux/REG-Linux/board/amlogic/s905gen3/README.md

   ALSA sink; drop per-board configs here if needed.
 - `linux_patches/00{1,2}-enable-x96...` simply wire up the downstream DT files for the X96 Max Plus variants until they land upstream.
-- `patches/uboot/*.patch` matches the sets used on other AMlogic packs, ensuring `fdtdir /boot/boot` works and HDMI logging stays disabled.
+- `patches/uboot/*.patch` matches the sets used on other Amlogic packs, ensuring `fdtdir /boot/boot` works and HDMI logging stays disabled.
-- `patches/batocera-emulationstation` teaches EmulationStation to grab
-  the active VT—handy on Khadas/Odroid TVs where fbcon is still used.

 ---